-- 3.4 The continuing Trustees may act notwithstanding a vacancy in their number but if the number of Trustees is less than three, the continuing Trustees or Trustee may act only for the purpose of filling vacancies or calling a general meeting. - 3.5 Every Trustee after appointment or reappointment must sign a declaration of willingness to act as a charity trustee of the Charity before he or she may vote at any meeting of the Trustees. - 3.6 A Trustee's term of office automatically terminates if he or she: - 3.6.1 is disqualified under the Charities Act from acting as a charity trustee; - 3.6.2 is incapable, whether mentally or physically, of managing his or her own affairs; - 3.6.3 is absent without notice from 3 consecutive meetings of the Trustees ; - 3.6.4 resigns by written notice to the Trustees (but only if at least two Trustees will remain in office);
+- 3.4 The continuing Trustees may act notwithstanding a vacancy in their number but if the number of Trustees is less than three, the continuing Trustees or Trustee may act only for the purpose of filling vacancies or calling a general meeting. - 3.5 Every Trustee after appointment or reappointment must sign a declaration of willingness to act as a charity trustee of the Charity before he or she may vote at any meeting of the Trustees. - 3.6 A Trustee's term of office automatically terminates if he or she: - 3.6.1 is disqualified under the Charities Act from acting as a charity trustee; - 3.6.2 is incapable, whether mentally or physically, of managing his or her own affairs; - 3.6.3 is absent without notice from 3 consecutive meetings of the Trustees ; - 3.6.4 resigns by written notice to the Trustees (but only if at least two Trustees will remain in office); - 3.6.5 is removed by resolution of the members present and voting at a general meeting after the meeting has invited the views of the Trustee concerned and considered the matter in the light of any such views;

-$^{^2}$ The provisions of article 5.1.2 will cover appointment of all honorary officers from among the Trustees.
+2 The provisions of article 5.1.2 will cover appointment of all honorary officers from among the Trustees.

-- 3.6.5 is removed by resolution of the members present and voting at a general meeting after the meeting has invited the views of the Trustee concerned and considered the matter in the light of any such views; or - 3.6.6 reaches the age of 75. - 3.7 The Trustees may at any time co-opt any individual who is qualified to be appointed as a Trustee to fill a vacancy in their number or as an additional Trustee, but a co-opted Trustee holds office only until the next AGM. - 3.8 A technical defect in the appointment of a Trustee of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+- 3.6.6 reaches the age of 75; or - 3.6.7 is removed from office by resolution, approved by the majority of the Trustees, on the ground that in their reasonable opinion the concerned Trustee's continued office is detrimental to the Charity, including but not limited to, harm, damage or loss to the reputation or objectives of the Charity.
+The Trustees may only pass such a resolution after notifying the concerned Trustee in writing and upon considering the matter in light of any written representations which the Trustee concerned puts forward within 14 clear days after having received notice. - 3.7 The Trustees may at any time co-opt any individual who is qualified to be appointed as a Trustee to fill a vacancy in their number or as an additional Trustee, but a co-opted Trustee holds office only until the next AGM. - 3.8 A technical defect in the appointment of a Trustee of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.